unicef/rhizome/docs/backend.rst

 - audit_table

-Aggregation by Region
+Aggregation by location
 ---------------------

-If you request a region for which there is no data, the system will traverse the hierarchy of regions down and aggregate the data it finds at those levels by adding them together.
+If you request a location for which there is no data, the system will traverse the hierarchy of locations down and aggregate the data it finds at those levels by adding them together.
 For example, if you request the "Number of Missed Children" for Nigeria, but that indicator is not stored in the database for Nigeria, the system will iterate over the states that comprise Nigeria and add the values it finds for that indicator together.
-For each state that does not have a value, it will check its constituent regions, and so on until it finds a region with a value for that indicator or it runs out of sub-regions to check.
+For each state that does not have a value, it will check its constituent locations, and so on until it finds a location with a value for that indicator or it runs out of sub-locations to check.

 .. image:: img/geo_agg.png

-If the value of an indicator was generated by aggregating data from sub-regions, the indicator object will have an ``is_agg`` property:
+If the value of an indicator was generated by aggregating data from sub-locations, the indicator object will have an ``is_agg`` property:

 .. code-block:: json

   ...
-  region: 23,
+  location: 23,
   indicators: [{
     indicator: 1,
     value: ...